 Issues with Most Book of Mormon Geographic Correlations

 The Book of Mormon’s internal geographic model is incredibly detailed and consistent.
 Perhaps as much so as any ancient record of its genre.
-But no Book of Mormon model is without substantial problems when it comes to fitting the geographic descriptions of the text with real world analogs–although some are much better than others, and some are far more consistent and believable than others.
+But no Book of Mormon model is without substantial problems when it comes to fitting the geographic descriptions of the text with real world analogs.
 This article attempts to critique a few of the most popular models with the text.
-In this authors biased view the Highland model is best at fitting the internal model, followed by Usumacinta and then Grijalva continental models which DO NOT promote 2 Cumorah’s and maintain the land Northward as largely the United States of America.
-Coming in last are pocket models which attempt to put the entirety of the Book of Mormon into one pocket of the continent such as 2 Cumorah models or the heartland model.

-Perhaps the biggest problem with most geographic correlation models of the Book of Mormon are their failure to match the configuration of ‘border’ cities explained the the war chapters of Alma 42-54 with the text.
+Although Mesoamerican models generally do a better job at matching the geography of the text than heartland models, still the most difficult geographic feature to reconcile is the detailed configuration of Nephite/Lamanite ‘border’ cities explained the the war chapters of Alma 42-54.
 In Alma 50:7–14 we learn that Moroni creates a NEW border between the Nephite and Lamanite lands, and fortifies it with garrisons/cities which run between the Land of Nephi and Land of Zarahemla “in a straight course from the east sea to the west [sea]” (Alma 50:8–11, esp. verse 11; Alma 22:27).
-Alma 56:25 verifies this by showing that south frontier town of Manti, while only a few days march from the west sea city and other south frontier garrisons (Alma 52:12,15; Alma 56:31), is also close enough to reasonably march to Nephihah and Moroni and the east sea (Alma 51:26).
-Moroni also fortifies the entire east coast from the new southern border all the way to the “Narrow Pass” (Alma 50:34; 52:9) or “Line Bountiful” (Alma 22:32–33) which leads to the land Northward.
+Alma 56:25 (see also Alma 59:5–7, Alma 43:22) verifies this by showing that south frontier town of Manti, while only a few days march from the west sea city and other south frontier garrisons (Alma 52:12,15; Alma 56:31), is also close enough to reasonably march to Nephihah and Moroni and the east sea (Alma 51:26).
+Moroni also fortifies the entire east coast from the new southern border all the way to the “Narrow Pass” (Alma 50:34; Alma 52:9) which leads to the land Northward.
 In essence making a backward L of defensive cities to guard the Nephite southern frontier and eastern coast.

 When Amalickiah comes to battle the Nephites in Alma 51, he first takes the southmost ‘east coast’ city of Moroni and “all of their fortifications”, and then goes on to “take Nephihah, Lehi, Morianton, Omner, Gid and Mulek, all of which were east on the borders of the seashore” (Alma 51:26), suggesting that those cities were arranged in that order from south to north along the east sea.
 They then “march forth… that they might take possession of the land Bountiful and also the land northward” (Alma 51:30).